 Insurance Products Bought With SRS Funds are Protected

 Policies have an extra layer of protection.

-Insurance products bought with SRS (or with cash) are usually protected by the Policy Owners’ Protection Scheme which is administered by the Singapore Deposit Insurance Corporation (SDIC).
+Insurance products bought with Supplementary Retirement Scheme (or with cash) are usually protected by the Policy Owners’ Protection Scheme which is administered by the Singapore Deposit Insurance Corporation (SDIC).

 In the event that a life insurer were to fail, MAS’s preferred course of action is to transfer the insurance business of the failed insurer to another.

 That’s layer one.

 And if the business cannot be transferred?
 SDIC may take over and cover existing policies (with caps).

 MAS’s objective is to ensure policy owners are not heavily impacted.